knoepdan/CyberSecRappi/8_Web/Tasks/15_SecurityHeaders.md

 ```
     <iframe src="https://www.ischi.net/ost/sechdr/permission.php" allow="fullscreen;camera;geolocation"></iframe>
 ```
+Important note: in the iFrame the union of the allow attribute and the permission policy is allowed (also see remark below, it was not possible to allow geolocation in iframe when parent/main disabled it)

-Unfortunately, this does not work, the IFrame cannot use gelocation :-(   (played around quite a bit but didnt find a working solution)
+Unfortunately, this does not work, the IFrame cannot use gelocation :-(   (played around quite a bit but didnt find a working solution) :
+*Remark1: seems only to work when paren/main page allows it (could be that browsers/specification changes in the future)*

 ## 3 Referrer policy
 referrer header for image request: "referer: https://{UID}.idocker.vuln.land/referrer.php"